sjappig/mldn-capstone/report/capstone_report.md

 This capstone project is about categorizing audio samples.
 Categorizing audio samples is a process of giving an appropriate label to audio.
 In this project we are using Google AudioSet [1], which contains huge amount of prelabeled samples drawn from YouTube-videos.
-More precisly, we are using balanced subsets of the AudioSet, which contain approximately 22k samples for training and Xk samples for testing.
+More precisly, we are using balanced subsets of the AudioSet, which contain approximately 22k samples for training and 20k samples for testing.
 Dataset is described in more detail in [1] and [2].

 As the used dataset is rather big, the resulting model has good chance to generalize well also to